metal-stack/metal-deployment-base/metal-deployment/base/README.md

 # Metal Deployment Base

-This image can be used for deploying Metal Stack with Ansible.
+This image can be used for deploying metal-stack with Ansible.